 Tips for Valentine’s Day Gnomes

 Below, you’ll find the step-by-step tutorial for felt gnomes perfect for Valentine’s Day.
-But before we get started, let’s talk through some tips first.
+But before we get started, let’s chat about some tips I have for you.

 - I used Merino wool (here on Amazon) but other options for gnome beards and gnome braids are: